 Students are expected to dress in weather-appropriate clothing that covers arms, legs, and feet when outside in weather 32°F or below (with or without wind chill).
 The Academy reserves the right to determine weather- appropriate clothing.

 Students who are dressed inappropriately will be sent to their room to change clothes.
 The failure to return with appropriate attire may result in disciplinary action.

 Additionally, formal attire guidelines may be used for certain Academy events (e.g. winter dance, prom, graduation, etc.).
 The Academy reserves the right to determine appropriate attire for all Academy sponsored events.
 Optional formal attire checks are offered by Academy staff for all students and are designed to ensure attire is approved, or if not, to provide time to modify attire as necessary prior to the event.
 While not required, students are highly encouraged to have their attire checked in order to ensure entry to these Academy events.
 Academy personnel will notify students of the availability of these checks through various methods (e.g. email, whiteboards, check-ins, etc.).

 The Academy discourages students from being employed during the academic year.
-If a student needs to hold a part-time job, permission must be granted by the Academy Guidance Department and the Associate Director of Student Life PRIOR to beginning work.
+If a student needs to hold a part-time job, permission must be granted by the Associate Director of Residential and Student Affairs PRIOR to beginning work.
 Each student’s situation will be individually evaluated.
 General guidelines for employment permission are as follows: